 Following diagnosis of pleural effusion or pulmonary fibrosis, the discontinuance of Cabergoline was reported to result in improvement of signs and symptoms.

-Cabergoline tablets are not indicated for the inhibition or suppression of physiologic lactation.
+Cabergoline is not indicated for the inhibition or suppression of physiologic lactation.
 Use of bromocriptine, another dopamine agonist for this purpose, has been associated with cases of hypertension, stroke, and seizures.

 Since Cabergoline is extensively metabolized by the liver, caution should be used, and careful monitoring exercised, when administering Cabergoline to patients with hepatic impairment.

 Pathological gambling, increased libido, and hypersexuality have been reported in patients treated with dopamine agonists including Cabergoline.
 This has been generally reversible upon reduction of the dose or treatment discontinuation (See Post-marketing Surveillance data).

 Information for Patients

 Patients should be instructed to notify their physician if they suspect they are pregnant, become pregnant, or intend to become pregnant during therapy.
 A pregnancy test should be done if there is any suspicion of pregnancy and continuation of treatment should be discussed with their physician.